ynput/ayon-documentation/website/docs/admin_server_bundles_and_addons.md

    - **Set Production**: Assign a `Production` status to your bundle.
    - **Duplicate and Edit**: Create a new bundle from the selected bundle.

-:::info Upload AYON Products
+:::info Upload Addons, Launchers, and Dependency Packages

-Most of the time, you can make various AYON products available on your server using the [Addon Market](admin_server_market.md) and by [installing pipeline releases](admin_server_updating_pipeline.md).
+You can easily install or update existing AYON addons, launchers, and dependency packages on your server using the [installing pipeline releases](admin_server_updating_pipeline.md) or by getting new addons from the [Addon Market](admin_server_market.md).

-However, when customizing your pipeline, you'll often need to upload different AYON products manually.
+However, when customizing your pipeline, you might need to manually upload different AYON addons, launchers, and dependency packages.
 Use the **Upload Addons**, **Upload Launcher**, and **Upload Dependency Package** buttons for this process.

 For more details on customizing your pipeline, please refer to:
 - [Dev Docs](dev_introduction.md)